anoma/namada/documentation/docs/src/user-guide/wallet.md

 There are currently 3 types of account addresses:

 - **Established:** Used for accounts that allow the deployment of custom validation logic.
-These must be created on-chain via a transaction (see [the Ledger guide](./ledger.md#-initialize-an-account)).
+These must be created on-chain via a transaction (e.g. [initialize an account](#initialize-an-established-account)).
 The address is generated on-chain and is not known until the transaction is applied.
 - **Implicit *(not fully supported yet)*:** Derived from your kepair, it can be used to authorize certain transactions from the account.
 They can be used as recipients of transactions even if the account has not been used on-chain before.
 - **Internal:** Special internal accounts, such as protocol parameters account, PoS and IBC.